 - Slice the grapefruit in half, across its equator.
 Using a sharp paring knife, carefully cut around the outside edge of the grapefruit halves (slicing about halfway down) to loosen the segments slightly.

-- Once you're removed the grapefruits from the oven and they have cooled slightly, sprinkle with desired amount of sea salt flakes.
+- Once you're removed the grapefruit from the oven and it's cooled slightly, sprinkle with desired amount of sea salt flakes.
 Serve warm and preferably with a serrated grapefruit spoon.